statpascal/emul99/readme.txt

 mapped to the keys 4, 6, 8 and 2 in the numeric pad (with NumLock enabled) and the left "Alt" key is the fire button.
 These mappings are defined in the file "ti99.pas" and can only be changed by editing the source file.

+TiPi

+The TiPi hardware is simulated and can be used with the original DSR ROM (an assembled version is included in the "rom" directory.
+On the Raspberry Pi side, WebSocket emulation mode needs to be enabled; the file README.md in the emulation directory of the tipi installation provides further details.
+IP and port of the WebSocket server are set in the configuration file of Emul99; see example.cfg or tipi.cfg for an example.

+Please note that the code does almost no error checking; if the connection to the WebSocket server cannot be established or gets broken the emulated system will either freeze or perform a reset.
+Mouse simulation is not yet tested and will probably not work.

 P-code simulation